Triple Bottom Line of Sustainability EXPLAINED

 • Cities: proper planning of the urban spaces and infrastructure can help to achieve more sustainable lifestyles.

-The Social bottom line
+The Social balance Sheet

 social bottom line of sustainability